Rotational sampling in wind turbines

-The loads on both horizontal axis wind turbines (HAWTs) and vertical axis wind turbines (VAWTs) are cyclic; that is, the thrust and torque acting on the blades is dependent on where the blade is.
-In a horizontal axis wind turbine, both the apparent wind speed seen by the blade and the angle of attack depend on the position of the blade.
+The loads on both horizontal-axis wind turbines (HAWTs) and vertical-axis wind turbines (VAWTs) are cyclic; the thrust and torque acting on the blades depend on where the blade is.
+In a horizontal axis wind turbine, both the apparent wind speed seen by the blade and the angle of attack depends on the blade's position.
 This phenomenon is described as rotational sampling.
-This article will provide an insight into the cyclic nature of the loads that arise because of rotational sampling for a horizontal axis wind turbine.
+This article will provide insight into the cyclic nature of the loads that arise because of rotational sampling for a horizontal axis wind turbine.

 Rotational sampling can be divided into two parts: deterministic and stochastic.
-Deterministic processes present themselves as spikes on a power spectrum, whereas stochastic processes are broader i.e. spread over a wider frequency range.
+Deterministic processes present themselves as spikes on a power spectrum, whereas stochastic processes spread over a wider frequency range.

 Background

-Analysis of the loads on a wind turbine can be carried out through use of power spectra.
+Analysis of the loads on a wind turbine can be carried out through the use of power spectra.
 A power spectrum is defined as the power spectral density function of a signal plotted against frequency.
 The power spectral density function of a plot is defined as the Fourier transform of the covariance function.
-Regarding analysis of loads, the analysis involves time series, in which case the covariance function becomes the autocovariance function.
+Regarding the analysis of loads, it involves time series, in which case the covariance function becomes the autocovariance function.
 In the signal processing sense, the autocovariance can be related to the autocorrelation function.

 Deterministic processes

 Sources of deterministic processes

 Upon completing a single revolution, a blade has produced an ever-changing torque, and so power.
-Some of these changes are due to deterministic processes i.e. processes that can be determined and do not require statistical methods.
+Some of these changes are due to deterministic processes, i.e., processes that can be determined and do not require statistical methods.
 Examples of deterministic processes are listed below: